- Location: Alaska

 If you've lost your driver's license, check our Replacing a Lost License page for information on how to replace it.

-Because the DMV allows drivers to renew up to one year before their licenses expire, many won't receive renewal notices.
+Because the DMV allows drivers to renew up to 1 year before their licenses expire, many won't receive renewal notices.
 In the event you receive a renewal notice and don't understand the instructions, contact your DMV location for assistance.

 The DMV doesn't offer the option to renew your driver's license online.